Creating a stronger, more resilient sheep industry and supply chain for Western Australia

 -

-Program guidelines - Round 1pdf (439 KB)
+Program guidelines - Round 2pdf (447 KB)

 -

-Frequently asked questionspdf (228 KB)
+Frequently asked questionspdf (267 KB)

-What can the funding be used for?
+What can funding be used for?

-In Round 1, $20 million will be available for eligible applicants under one of two streams.
-Funding is for capital projects, including:
+In Round 2, $20 million is available for eligible applicants to apply in one of two streams.

-increasing cold storage capacity, efficiency and productivity for sheep meat products
+- increasing cold storage capacity, efficiency and productivity for sheep meat products.

-increasing sheep feed lotting and on-farm finishing capacity, efficiency and productivity.
+- increasing sheep feed lotting and on-farm finishing capacity, efficiency and productivity.

 The Australian Government is providing $40 million towards the Supply Chain Capacity Program to fund capital works that increase the capacity, efficiency and productivity of the WA sheep supply chain.